 Safeguarding Policy Statement

-In our work we meet many adults who are potentially at risk for a variety of reasons.
-We aim to create a safe environment in which no adult will experience harm or exploitation during their contact with us.
+In our work we meet many children, young people and adults who are potentially at risk for a variety of reasons.
+We aim to create a safe environment in which no one will experience harm or exploitation during their contact with us.

 Our Team & Leadership